 Peter Cancro is founder and chief executive officer of Jersey Mike’s Franchise Systems, which operates more than 740 restaurants in 35 states from New Jersey to California.
 He began his business career while in high school working at Mike’s Subs, a local sub shop.
 In 1975, at the age of 17, Cancro gave up a potential college football career to buy that shop.
 Peter credits Rod Smith, his football coach and area banker, for making his dream possible.
 In 1987, he changed the name of the original Mike’s to “Jersey Mike’s” and began to expand nationally.
 Today, Cancro eyes the goal of 1,300 national and international stores within the next few years.
 Cancro credits his philosophy of “giving” as the secret to his success.
 Charities, hospitals, school systems and numerous individuals have benefited from his support.
 It’s a philosophy that he has emphasized to each and every Jersey Mike’s franchise owner: support the community that supports you.

-David C. Chavern is executive vice president of the U.S. Chamber of Commerce and President of the Center for Advanced Technology and Innovation.
-The Center, with offices in Silicon Valley and Washington, D.C., represents the interests of technology companies across the United States.
-The Center addresses the opportunities of – and challenges to – high technology development in our economy.
-It also makes the case that entrepreneurship and free enterprise are the keys to our future.
-Previously, Chavern served as the Chief Operating Officer of the Chamber for over 7 years.
-During his tenure, total revenues increased by over 60%, and he chaired the Management Committee during times of historic activity and unprecedented challenges for the organization.
-Chavern also founded and served as president of the Chamber’s Center for Women in Business.
-CWB’s objective is to increase opportunities for women at all levels of business.
-Additionally, he served as chief of staff and founded the Center for Capital Markets Competitiveness, where he quickly became one of the nation’s leading voices on corporate governance and on the regulation of U.S. capital markets.
-Earlier, he served in several senior positions at the U.S. Export-Import (Ex-Im) Bank.
-Before coming to Washington, Chavern was in private legal practice in Philadelphia.
+David C. Chavern is executive vice president of the U.S. Chamber of Commerce and president of the Center for Advanced Technology & Innovation (CATI).
+Under Chavern’s leadership, the Chamber launched CATI in 2014 to expand engagement with high-tech industries on policy development, regulatory issues, and international opportunities and challenges and to represent the interests of technology companies.
+Before taking the helm of CATI, Chavern served as chief operating officer of the Chamber for more than seven years.
+During his tenure, total revenues increased more than 60%.
+Chavern also chaired the Chamber’s Management Committee during times of record-breaking activity and unprecedented challenges.
+He launched the Chamber’s manufacturing competitiveness initiative, highlighting opportunities to drive growth and advancement in the sector and advocating for policies to support America’s manufacturing rebound.
+Chavern was founder and president of the Center for Women in Business, a program of the U.S. Chamber of Commerce Foundation, with the objective of raising opportunities for women at all levels of business.
+He also founded and served as vice president of the Chamber’s Center for Capital Markets Competitiveness, where he quickly became one of the nation’s leading voices on corporate governance and on the effective regulation of U.S. capital markets.
+Before joining the Chamber in 2005, Chavern held several senior positions at the U.S. Export-Import (Ex-Im) Bank in Washington.
+Prior to that, Chavern was in private legal practice in Philadelphia.
 Chavern holds an M.B.A. from Georgetown University (valedictorian) and is a graduate of the Villanova University School of Law (Order of the Coif) and the University of Pittsburgh (University Scholar).
-He is a member of the board of directors of AEGON U.S. Holding Corporation, the U.S. arm of the international life insurance, pension, and investment group and the parent of Transamerica Life Insurance Company.
-He also serves on the board of Advisors for Humin, a tech start-up that uses the mobile technology to enrich human connections by presenting relevant information at the perfect time.
-Additionally, he serves on the President’s Advisory Committee for Trade Policy & Negotiations and the board of trustees at the University of Pittsburgh.
+He is a member of the board of directors of AEGON U.S. Holding Corporation, the parent of Transamerica Life Insurance Company.
+Chavern sits on the board of advisors of Humin, a San Francisco-based tech startup, and on the board of trustees at the University of Pittsburgh.
+He also serves on the President’s Advisory Committee for Trade Policy & Negotiations and is a member of G100 Next Generation Leadership.

 Thomas J. Collamore is senior vice president of Communications and Strategy and counselor to the president of the U.S. Chamber of Commerce.
 He is responsible for all Chamber communications, including media outreach, Web strategy, advertising, publications, member interface, and branding.
 In addition, he advises senior management on long-term strategy and political engagement.
 During his tenure at the Chamber, Collamore has spearheaded the creation of the Campaign for Free Enterprise, a positive, long-term program to defend, protect, and advance a free enterprise system based on individual initiative, limited government, and private sector-led growth.
 Under his leadership, America’s Small Business Summit, the Chamber’s largest annual member event, continues to bring together more than 700 small business owners, managers, and entrepreneurs from across the country to learn, network, and advocate for pro-business policies.
 Collamore has also elevated the Chamber to the forefront of social media using cutting-edge practices.
 Prior to joining the Chamber, Collamore spent 14 years with Altria Group, Inc., as vice president of Corporate Public Affairs.
 He previously served as chief of staff and assistant secretary of commerce in the George H.W.
 Bush administration, and from 1985 to 1989, served in the White House on former Vice President Bush’s senior staff.
 Collamore is chairman emeritus of the board of the National Rehabilitation Hospital in Washington, D.C., and vice chairman of the board of directors of the Benedictine School for Exceptional Children in Ridgely, Maryland.
 He is on the advisory boards of the U.S. Chamber of Commerce Foundation and the George Bush Presidential Library in College Station, Texas.
 He is a member of the board of trustees of Georgetown Visitation Preparatory School.
 In addition, he is a member of two communications leadership organizations, The Seminar and the Arthur W. Page Society.
 A native of Connecticut, Collamore graduated from Kingswood-Oxford School in West Hartford, where he serves as a trustee emeritus.
 He graduated magna cum laude from Drew University, where he previously served on the board of trustees.
 Collamore resides in Chevy Chase, Maryland, with his wife, Jacqueline, and their four children.